- A journey’s Performance report is available after you start the journey. You will not see links to the reports until then.

 - Engagement data is sent to Airship as soon as it becomes available.
 Often data is delayed because of connectivity issues with a user’s carrier, wifi, power, etc. You should wait at least 12 to 24 hours before acting on this data to allow for potential lags.

-Go to Journeys or Messages » Messages Overview and click for a journey.
+Go Messages » Messages Overview and click for a journey.

 The screen has the same layout as the Journey ManagerA preview of the messages in a journey, with options for editing and testing, and for running experiments. , and the message previews show the content as it was when the journey was first started.
 The report contains these main elements:

 (Optional) Select a time frame to update the viewable data.

 Select Active audience / Control group to change the viewable data.
 This option only appears if you set a control group for the journey.